 Mr. Lincoln, and some pretty weeds, in a bud vase on the sink.

 Except for the aforementioned bathroom door, this room is completely finished.
-Yesterday, as I was channelling Gumby in all sorts of twisted, uncomfortable positions taking these photos in this small room, I marvelled at the transformation.
+Yesterday, as I was channeling Gumby in all sorts of twisted, uncomfortable positions taking these photos in this small room, I marveled at the transformation.
 I hope you enjoyed the tour as much as I LOVE our new bathroom.